winstonma/MMM-HK-KMB/README.md

         position: 'top_left',
         config: {
             stopID: '',     // Which stop would you like to have displayed?
-            stopName: '',   // How would you want the stop name be displayed?
             labelRow: true, // Show or hide column headers
             reload: 60000 	// How often should the information be updated?
 (In milliseconds) }